The

 settling in Nazareth, Pennsylvania, where there was a thriving German

-much louder banjos, mandolins, and fiddles when played at barn dances.
+mandolins, and fiddles when played at barn dances.
+By 1900 the development

-By 1900 the development of steel strings, which produce a louder
+of steel strings, which produce a louder sound than gut strings,

-sound than gut strings, necessitated a stronger x-brace under the
+necessitated a stronger x-brace under the soundboard.
+These two

-of the modern steel string guitar.
+steel string guitar.

 Through the years and continuing today, musicians have voiced their